jobergner/backent-cli/README.md

 cutestResidentKind = farm.CutestResident().Kind()    // "Cow"
 ```
 ## adders
-Adders are methods to add elements to fields with slice values.
+Adders are methods to add entitys to fields with slice values.
 These are the different variants of slices that exist:
 ```JSON
 {
     "person": {